 The default capture settings do not include live web streaming; if you would like the presentation to be shown in real-time on the internet, please request the 'live' option when booking your event.

-We can also generate MP3 audio (aka 'podcast') files, please request the 'MP3' option when booking your event.
+We can also generate MP3 audio (aka 'podcast') files or an MP4 with video, please request the 'MP3' or 'MP4' option when booking your event.

 If you would like your event to be publicly accessible, please request the 'make public' option when booking your event.
 If you do not request the 'make public' option, your presentation can only be viewed by UCSF community members possessing valid MyAccess credentials (faculty, staff, students, and some affiliates).